krosenvold/bgit/README.markdown

 - Fixed race condition where build agent could check out different version than master bamboo agent thought.
 - Fixed issue where the build would not move on when the last-built revision was no longer present in the repository due to rebasing.
 Change detection was returning "no change"
+- Does not show full email address - nice to keep those spammers away (Thanks to Luke Taylor)

 1.1.9 RELEASE NOTES